Overcoming Fear of Success: Why We’re Afraid to be Our Best

-Most of us want to set goals for ourselves, so that we can feel a sense of accomplishment when we achieve them.
+Most of us want to set goals for ourselves so that we can feel a sense of accomplishment when we achieve them.
 Having life goals also gives us something to work towards and creates meaning and purpose in our lives.

-While many people do want to experience successes in life, some may have an underlying fear of success.
+While many people do want to experience success in life, some may have an underlying fear of success.
 For some people, anxiety surrounding personal achievement can begin to interfere with life functioning, and it may even hinder them from achieving their goals.

 Here, learn about some reasons behind the fear of success, as well as ways of overcoming this fear so that you can reach your full potential.

 The first step toward overcoming the fear of success is being able to identify it.
 Experts in psychology have described a fear of success as occurring when people associate success with negative consequences.
 Linking success with negative outcomes can understandably lead to anxiety and fear.

 It turns out that the fear of success is a concept that has existed for decades.
 In fact, in 1976, psychology researchers created the Fear of Success Scale, which uses 27 questions to measure this phenomenon.
 These original researchers described a fear of success as the motivation to avoid achievements, and more recently, researchers have defined fear of success as being a form of anxiety.

 There seems to be agreement that negative beliefs about success can lead people to develop anxiety, which ultimately causes them to avoid success.
 In essence, a fear of success can actually lead people to shy away from achievement, because they have underlying apprehension and doubts.